nwhitehead/booktool/website/content/terms.md

 ## Grant of Rights

-You may use this content in the creation, distribution, and marketing of games or other applications.
+You may use this content in the creation, distribution, and marketing of books, games, software tools, digital products, or other applications.
 Your license is non-exclusive, non-transferable, worldwide, and perpetual.
-Granted you convert the content yourself you are free to use the content with any 3D engine or other tools.
+Granted you convert the content yourself you are free to use the content with any any other tools including any 3D engines.
 You may not sell or make this content freely available, sublicense, share, lend, rent or knowingly circumvent the intended payment model of this content in any other way.
 Licenses are paid for per-seat and may not be used by more than one person simultaneously.
 Costs must be covered by the licensee and may not be split or shared.

 ## Indemnification